LotusiaStewardship/lotusd/gpuminer/README.md

 chmod +x lotus-miner-cli
 ```

-> **⚠️ Important**: Always ensure you have the `kernels` directory in the same location as the binary.
-The OpenCL kernel files are required for the GPU miner to function correctly.
-Both the individual and combined packages include this directory structure.
+> **ℹ️ Note**: The OpenCL kernel code is now embedded directly in the binary, eliminating the need for the external `kernels` directory.
+This provides a cleaner, more reliable distribution and a fully self-contained binary.

 #### 🏊‍♂️ Example: Mining on a Pool